Bandon Dunes Golf: The Ultimate Guide to Visiting the World’s Best Golf Resort

 This makes playing at Bandon Dunes affordable for literally just about any golfer.

-There is no place in the WORLD where you can play two Top 50 in the world golf courses in the same day for $165 total.
+There is no place in the WORLD where you can play two Top 100 courses in the world golf courses on the same day for $165 total.

 February and March is the sweet spot for rates, with $130 and $155 respectively.
 And if you can hit it in the second half of March after daylight savings time?
 It makes getting that second round in that much easier.